70g protein

 5 grams of Flax Seeds

-5 grams of chia seeds ( soak them for 20 minutes )
+5 grams of chia seeds ( soak them for 20 minutes, or overnight )

 70 g Vegan Protein Powder